Sensex ends flat, retreats from 53K mark on profit-booking | Business

 - India

-Equity benchmark Sensex ended on a flat note after scaling the 53,000 mark on Tuesday as investor booked profits at higher levels.
+Equity benchmark Sensex ended on a flat note after scaling the 53,000 mark on Tuesday as investors booked profits at higher levels.

 After touching a lifetime intra-day peak of 53,057.11, the 30-share BSE index settled 14.25 points or 0.03 per cent higher at 52,588.71.
 Similarly, the broader NSE Nifty rose 26.25 points or 0.17 per cent to 15,772.75.